“True stories are…nutritious and sustaining. They feed the mind with information and the heart with hope and strength.”

 In March we celebrate 20 years of the Dipex Charity and healthtalk.org.
 Sir Phillip Pullman has kindly agreed to speak at this years’ Ann McPherson Memorial Lecture about the importance of stories.

-The lecture will take place on Wednesday 5 May 2021 at 18:00-19:30.
-We will update this blog with the new date when the even is rescheduled.
-The lecture is hosted by Green Templeton College.
+The lecture takes place on February 25th hosted by Green Templeton College.
 Find out more and register here and if you are able, please donate to us to support our work.